alcharra/docker-deploy-action-go/README.md

 ## Contributing

 Contributions are welcome.
 If you would like to improve this action, please feel free to open a pull request or raise an issue.
-We appreciate your input.
+I appreciate your input.

 ## License